-National results on faith, worship and belonging during the pandemic
+National results on churchgoers' experience of faith, worship and belonging during the pandemic.

 The COVID-19 pandemic saw church groups in many areas unable to meet together.
 Instead, churchgoers stayed home, many watched the live-streamed service or met online via Zoom, some joined a small group gathering in a loungeroom or park, others received devotional material in their letterbox or phone calls, and many simply did not connect with church in that time.